University of Arkansas at Little Rock: Campus living

-UA Little Rock provides a variety of on-campus living options for students ranging from traditional resident rooms to multiple-bedroom apartments.
+UA Little Rock provides a variety of on-campus living options for students, including traditional resident rooms and multiple-bedroom apartments.
 The university has four residence halls on the eastern side of the campus and the University Village Apartment Complex on the southern side of campus.

-Six learning communities focusing on criminal justice, arts and culture, majors and careers, future business innovators, nursing careers, and STEM are available to students.
+On-campus housing options include private rooms, suites, apartments, and pod-style living.
+Some accommodations include full kitchens, laundry facilities, WiFi, a theatre, study rooms, reserved parking, and an outdoor pool.

+The university also features a variety of on-campus dining options: Trojan Cafe, Hissho Sushi, Tres Habaneros, Starbucks, WOW American Eats, Common's Market, SubConnection, and Business Brew.

 Athletics

 UA Little Rock's 14 athletic teams are known as the Little Rock Trojans, with teams participating in the Ohio Valley Conference.
 Little Rock's main athletic offices are located in the Jack Stephens Center.
 UA Little Rock offers the following sports: